 4 Customer trends

-It’s crucial to think about customer behavior when expanding in new markets.
+It’s crucial to think about customer behaviour when expanding in new markets.
 How does your target customer usually buy products?
 What’s their preferred method of delivery?
-The following factors will help you consider how customer trends will affect the way you go about doing business in the U.K.
+The following factors will help you consider how customer trends will affect the way you go about doing business in the UK.

 British shoppers prefer delivery to home services; the option to collect online purchases in-store is also very popular (47% choose it)1

-British consumers are used to low shipping rates when purchasing within Europe; they are more likely to buy when free shipping is offered on standard delivery
+British consumers are used to low delivery rates when purchasing within Europe; they are more likely to buy when free delivery is offered on standard delivery

 Almost 60% of online shoppers in the UK have purchased cross-border, typically from American and Chinese businesses2

-British shoppers prioritize low cost delivery over speed of delivery; they are comfortable with a 3-5 day delivery window
+British shoppers prioritise low cost delivery over speed of delivery; they are comfortable with a 3-5 day delivery window

 Nearly 64% of British shoppers report purchasing goods from one retailer over another based on the delivery options offered3